ryanmorr/ryanmorr.github.io/_posts/2013-10-10-determine-html5-element-support-in-javascript.md

 ## HTML Interfaces

-It is the [standardization](http://www.w3.org/TR/DOM-Level-2-HTML/html.html#ID-011100101) of the `HTMLElement` object interface and the inherent hierarchy that makes it possible to reliably resolve an element&#8217;s type and therefore support.
+It is the [standardization](http://www.w3.org/TR/DOM-Level-2-HTML/html.html#ID-011100101) of the `HTMLElement` object interface and the inherent hierarchy that makes it possible to reliably resolve an element's type and therefore support.
 Included in the hierarchy is the `HTMLUnknownElement` interface which acts as a catch-all for invalid HTML elements.
 In other words, any element you define for which there is no associated interface in the `HTMLElement` hierarchy, will default to an instance of the generic `HTMLUnknownElement` interface.
 This is true whether you create the element via `document.createElement` or explicitly write it in your markup.
-This means we can leverage `Object.prototype.toString` to divulge an element&#8217;s internal `[[Class]]` property to ascertain if it is an unknown element:
+This means we can leverage `Object.prototype.toString` to divulge an element's internal `[[Class]]` property to ascertain if it is an unknown element:

 <div class="code-block">
   <pre class="prettyprint lang-javascript">